luizbgomide/EclipsePhase2e-ptbr/src/SUPP/02-CO/04/07-new-ego-traits.md

 **▲ Ego Trait • CP Bonus: 1**

 Thanks to your upbringing or a flaw in your psyche, you are emotionally vulnerable to a particular source of stress and trauma, such as extensive isolation, asphyxiation, or Pandora gates.
 You suffer double the SV from that specific source.
-Use the entries on the Stressful Experiences table (▶229, EP2) for guidelines.
+Use the entries on the [Stressful Experiences table](../../../12/23-stressful-situations.md#stressful-experiences) (_EP2_) for guidelines.
 This trait may be taken more than once for separate sources.

 ### Submissiveness